-Admission standards for International Students with F-1 visas (in addition to those already covered) are:
+Admission standards for International students with F-1 visas (in addition to those already covered) are:

-- 1. A certified English translation of all foreign language transcripts, included with the original transcript. - 2.
+- A certified English translation of all foreign language transcripts, included with the original transcript. - 2.
 Admission to Park University does not require IELTS or TOEFL score or any other test of English proficiency.
-However, a prospective student not submitting an IELTS or TOEFL score can only receive a "conditional admission".
-Prospective students seeking a "full admission" need to provide an official copy of the IELTS with a minimum score of 5.5 or TOEFL with a minimum iBT test score of 61 or paper test score of 500 or computer test score of 173 (Park University TOEFL code is 6574) or other approved English Language test scores, or English as a Second Language (ESL) transcripts showing successful completion as determined by Park University officials.
+However, a prospective student not submitting English proficiency scores can only receive a "conditional admission".
+Prospective students seeking a "full admission" need to provide an official copy of the IELTS with a minimum score of 5.5 or TOEFL with a minimum iBT test score of 69 or paper test score of 525 or computer test score of 196 (Park University TOEFL code is 6574) or ITEP with a minimum score of 4.0 or PTE Academic with a minimum score of 48 or ACT English Sub-score of 18 or SAT Critical Reading Section score of 430 or other approved English Language test scores, or English as a Second Language (ESL) transcripts showing successful completion as determined by Park University officials.
 "Full admission" may also be granted for those students transferring from a U.S. institution that have successfully completed 15 hours of transferable regular undergraduate credit courses, as determined by the Office of the Registrar.

-Regardless of "admission status" all prospective students with F-1 student visas are required to complete English as an International Language testing upon arrival. - 3.
-A certified Affidavit of Support and a supporting bank statement and/or other financial documents showing the ability to finance annual expenses and to complete a degree at Park University. - 4.
-If transferring from a school within the United States, the International Student Transfer Form should be completed by both the prospective student and the international advising office at the current school attended. - Prospective international students not meeting the above criteria may be considered on an individual basis by the Office of Admissions in consultation with the International Student Admissions and Services. - 6.
-Deadline to submit international application for the Parkville Daytime Campus Center, from out of the country, is June 1 for the fall semester and October 1 for the spring semester.
-For information regarding admission standards for international students go to www.park.edu/ielp.
+- 3. A certified Affidavit of Support and a supporting bank statement and/or other financial documents showing the ability to finance annual expenses and to complete a degree at Park University. - 4.
+If transferring from a school within the United States, the International Student Transfer Form should be completed by both the prospective student and the international advising office at the current school attended. - 5.
+Prospective international students not meeting the above criteria may be considered on an individual basis by the Office of Admissions in consultation with the International Student Admissions and - 6.
+Priority deadline to submit international application for the Parkville Daytime Campus Center, from out of the country, is June 1 for the fall semester and October 1 for the spring semester.
+For information regarding admission standards for international students go to www.park. edu/international-student-admissionsand-services.